DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 	- Leo's dissolve shader.
 It'll fade in as you enter the space and fade out as you leave / clear it.
 	- Also, some type of visual motif to signal the area

-- Hoard mode.
+- Hoard mode
 - Special game mode where the player fights waves of enemies.
 - Keep going forever.
-- We'll use this

 # Motifs for Mindbreak Areas
 - Post processing change
-- Background ambience in the areas
+- Background music ambience in the areas
 - Mindbreak splotches as decals or something
 - Dissolve shader for enemy wave spaces